 The Airport Transfer: The resort is located 16 miles from the Charlottesville Albemarle Airport (CHO).
 Richmond International Airport (RIC) is slightly larger and is about 72 miles away.
 The nearest major airport is Washington Dulles (IAD), which is 98 miles away.

-The Tuscan-inspired Villa Crawford has evolved over the last 100 years into the majestic Keswick Hall at Monticello.
-In the foothills of the Blue Ridge Mountains and nestled among the wineries of the Monticello Wine Trail, Keswick Hall is one of America’s grand country resorts.
+The Tuscan-inspired Villa Crawford has evolved over the last 100 years into this majestic resort.
+In the foothills of the Blue Ridge Mountains and nestled among the wineries of the Monticello Wine Trail, this one of America’s grand country resorts.